korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 I need to create a method that loops through the records in the csv file, and then calls each of these methods appropriately.

-I'm not creating the prepared statement in any of these methods, because they may be called multiple times.
+I'm not creating the prepared statement in any of these methods because they may be called multiple times.
 Instead, I'm passing a prepared statement to each method.
 To execute these, I'll create a method that will loop through